AdobeDocs/commerce-knowledge-base.en/help/overview.md

    <tr>
     <td>
-    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-30/acsd-51114-random-product-disappearing-from-large-catalogs-while-asynchronous-indexing.html">ACSD-51114: Random products disappeared from large catalogs when asynchronous indexing is enabled:</a> The ACSD-51114 patch fixes the issue Random products disappeared from large catalogs when asynchronous indexing is enabled.
-This patch is available when the Quality Patches Tool (QPT) 1.1.30 is installed.
+    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-30/acsd-51114-random-product-disappearing-from-large-catalogs-while-asynchronous-indexing.html">ACSD-51114: Random products disappeared from large catalogs when asynchronous indexing is enabled:</a> The ACSD-51114 patch fixes the issue where random products disappeared from large catalogs when asynchronous indexing is enabled.
+This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.30 is installed.
     </td>
     <td>New article</td>
     <td>July 26, 2023</td>